 Actuarial Risk Assessment: Can your organization absorb the financial impact in total, given your risk tolerance and current risk management approaches?

-A significant part of the assessment includes evaluation of existing mechanisms for managing potentially curative therapy costs and may include stop loss/ reinsurance, the practice of establishing cash reserves and others.
+A significant part of actuarial assessment includes evaluation of existing mechanisms for managing potentially curative therapy costs and may include stop loss/ reinsurance, the practice of establishing cash reserves and others.
 Assessments should include confirmation of coverage under stop loss or reinsurance policies when determining if existing mechanism for financing gene and cell therapies are sufficient.
+Issues impacting the use of stop loss or reinsurance for cell and gene therapy may be found here.

 Payment Timing: Can your organization absorb the financial impact in the timeframe it is expected?

-Potentially curative products differ from traditional pharmaceutical products in that there is a one-time payment wherein chronic treatments’ reimbursement occurs over time.
+One of the ways in which potentially curative products differ from traditional pharmaceutical products is that there is a one-time payment wherein chronic treatments’ reimbursement occurs over time.
 Payment timing thus becomes a risk to existing budgets and cash flow.

-The Therapy Impact Model also illustrates a different type of payment challenge – the market launch of a therapy to treat individuals currently living with a disease/conditions such as sickle cell disease or hemophilia.
+Treatment of prevalent conditions causes a different type of payment challenge – a pool of patients waiting for treatment.
 Within the first few years of launch the number of individuals eligible and seeking the treatment will be greatest, increasing the likelihood of multiple claims.
 The initially high PMPM will eventually decrease to only those newly diagnosed as treatment eligible.
 The plan will need to make assumptions regarding the rate of adoption of the new therapies by providers and treatment eligible individuals to inform their financial decisions.

 Performance Uncertainty: Does your organization wish to include performance requirements for the therapy?